-Units possible in 4 years: 28 Units to Graduate: 25
+Credits possible in 4 years: 28 Credits to Graduate: 25

-- 1. Seven (7) units of credit would be possible each year.
-Twenty-eight (28) in four years.

-- 2. All students shall successfully complete:

-- a.
-4 units of English, including English I & II

-- b.
-3 units of Social Studies, including 1 unit of American History, 1 unit of Government, and .5 unit of World History or Geography

-- c.
-3 units of Science

-- d.
-3 units of Mathematics

-- e.
-1 unit of a Fine Art

-- f.
-1 unit of a Practical Art

-- g.
-1 unit of Physical Education

-- h. .5 unit of Health

-- i. .5 unit of Personal Finance

-- j.
-Remaining units will be electives

-- 3. All students must pass examinations on the Constitution of the United States and Missouri

-- 4. Students will have one elective credit waived for each year of attendance at Vo-Tech.
+- 1. Seven (7) credits would be possible each year.
+Twenty-eight (28) in four years. - 2.
+All students shall successfully complete: - a.
+4 credits of English, including English I & II - b.
+3 credits of Social Studies, including 1 credit of American History, 1 credit of Government, and .5 credit of World History or Geography - c.
+3 credits of Science - d.
+3 credits of Mathematics - e.
+1 credit of a Fine Art - f.
+1 credit of a Practical Art - g.
+1 credit of Physical Education - h.
+0.5 credit of Health - i.
+0.5 credit of Personal Finance - j.
+Remaining credits will be electives - 3.
+All students must pass examinations on the Constitution of the United States and Missouri. - 4.
+All students must pass an exam or exams on the principles of American civics. - 5.
+Students will have one elective credit waived for each year of attendance at Vo-Tech. - 6.
+Students who take EMT courses at Vo-Tech will have one science credit waived with counselor approval.